- This event has passed.

 A whole day of chat and presentations about members’ projects and new developments in sailing!

-All welcome to this meeting.
-Donations will be invited to pay for the meeting room and a supply of tea and coffee.
+All our meetings are open to all those who share an interest in the technical aspects of boating, so members and non-members welcome.
+Donations will be invited to pay for the meeting room and for a supply of tea/coffee.

 We will aim to gather from 10:30 to start our meeting proper at 11:00am.